-Baby Bonds are normally issued as zero-coupon bonds which means they are issued at a discount to their par value and usually companies with small issue size come up with such issues to ensure enough liquidity due to the small ticket size of these bonds.
+Baby Bonds are normally issued as zero-coupon bonds, which means they are issued at a discount to their par value, and usually, companies with small issue sizes come up with such issues to ensure enough liquidity due to the small ticket size of these bonds.

 Example of how Baby Bonds Work

 Let’s understand Baby Bonds with the help of a few hypothetical examples:

 Jason is interested in diversifying his portfolio by investing a portion of his investments in bondsInvestments In BondsA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
 Issuer is liable to pay the coupon (an interest) on the same.
 These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually.; however, he wants to keep his investment limited up to $1000.
 He has two options:

 - Option 1: Invest in a single bond of the face value of $1000.

 - Option 2: Invest in baby bonds of a utility company that offers baby bonds in a small denomination of $50 and offers a high yield and invest in the municipal bond of face value $500, thereby obtain diversification benefits as well.

 Thus Baby Bonds offer Jason to enjoy diversification, high yield even with less investment.
 However, it is pertinent to note that these benefits come with an additional risk in the form of Unsecured Nature, less liquidity compared to traditional bonds that come along with Baby Bonds.